-You can use the library space and its resources only after returning the signed contract to the librarian.
+You can use the library space and its resources only after you sign this contract.

-The library is designed to offer a safe space to everyone.
-In order for all our community members to feel welcomed here, you are responsible to demonstrate respect toward the diversity of our school community, and everyone’s individual rights to their own opinions, interests, and identity.
-The school community rules and behavior expectations should be followed in the library as well.
+The library is designed to be a safe space where everyone feels welcomed.
+You are expected to be kind and respect other’s right to their own opinions, interests, and identity.
+The school rules should be followed in the library as well.

 The library is a quiet space but not silent.
-You are welcome to enjoy it during the open-access periods listed next to the library’s entrance and on the library’s website.
+You are welcome to enjoy it during the open-access periods.
 All students in grades 2-5 need a library pass to visit the library during recess’ open access.
 These passes will be available in your classroom/homeroom.
 6-8 graders do not need the passes.
-Students in all grades will enter the library from the main entrance and sign in at the circulation desk.
+Students in all grades will enter the library and sign in at the circulation desk.

 While in the library, you may participate in the following activities: